jake-s2021/Open-SOCD/README.md

 gcc-avr avr-libc avrdude
 ```

-Use this command to upload the hex file. your -p option will change depending on what programmer you use.
+Use this command in PowerShell/terminal to upload the hex file. your -c option will change depending on what programmer you use.

 ```
 avrdude -v -p attiny84 -c usbtiny -e -Uefuse:w:0xFF:m -Uhfuse:w:0b11010111:m -Ulfuse:w:0xE2:m -U flash:w:socd.hex:i -F -P usb